pfsense/docs/source/virtualization/virtualizing-pfsense-with-hyper-v.rst

 Virtualizing pfSense with Hyper-V
 =================================

-This article is about building and running a pfSense virtual machine under Microsoft Hyper-V. The guide applies to any Hyper-V version, desktop or server (this includes the standalone Hyper-V Server).
-The guide explains how to install any major pfSense version under Hyper-V.
-Article covers the Hyper-V networking setup and pfSense virtual machine setup process.
+This article is about building and running a pfSense® virtual machine under Microsoft Hyper-V. The guide applies to any Hyper-V version, desktop or server (this includes the standalone Hyper-V Server).
+The guide explains how to install any major pfSense software version under Hyper-V. Article covers the Hyper-V networking setup and pfSense software virtual machine setup process.
 The guide does not cover how to install Hyper-V or Windows Server.
 A basic, working, pfSense virtual machine will exist by the end of this article.

-.. note:: If pfSense will be running as a perimeter firewall for an organization and the "attack surface" should be minimized, many will say it is preferable to run it non-virtualized on stand-alone hardware.
+.. note:: If pfSense software will be used as a perimeter firewall for an organization and the "attack surface" should be minimized, many will say it is preferable to run it non-virtualized on stand-alone hardware.
 That is a decision for the user and/or organization to make, however.
 Now